-- Relevant professional or regulatory bodies or industry associations; or - Legal counsel. - 270.3 A5 An example of an action that might eliminate threats created by pressure is the CMA's request for a restructure of, or segregation of, certain responsibilities and duties so that he is no longer involved with the individual or entity exerting the pressure.
+- Relevant professional or regulatory bodies or industry associations; or - o Legal counsel. - An example of an action that might eliminate threats created by pressure is the CMA's request for a restructure of, or segregation of, certain responsibilities and duties so that he is no longer involved with the individual or entity exerting the pressure.

-- 270.4 A1 The CMA is encouraged to document:
+270.4 A1 The CMA is encouraged to document:

 - The facts.

 - The communications and parties with whom these matters were discussed.

 - The courses of action considered.

 - How the matter was addressed.